Table of Contents

 4. Baby alligators grow quickly.

-Alligator hatchlings are typically 6-8 inches in length and can grow a few inches each year!
-Males can grow to be around 13 feet and can weigh over 500 pounds, whereas females grow to a slightly shorter length (9 feet) and can be around 200 pounds.
+Alligator hatchlings are typically 6 to 8 inches in length and can grow from a few inches to a foot each year!
+Males can grow to be around 11.2 feet and can weigh well over 500 pounds, whereas females grow to a slightly shorter length of 8.2 feet and can be around 200 pounds.
 What’s even more impressive is that alligators can live for up to 50 years in the wild.
 So, if you ever find yourself face-to-face with an alligator, remember that it might have seen a few decades more than you have!

 5. Baby alligators have distinct physical features.